Hendrick de Somer: Life

 Further research by art historians revealed that Hendrick de Somer had left Flanders for Italy where he settled in Naples in 1624.
 He may have travelled with his family or have been received by a family member already resident in Naples.
 He remained active in that city until 1655.

 Not long after arriving in Naples, de Somer was admitted to the workshop of Jusepe de Ribera, the leading Spanish painter in Naples at the time.
 He married a local woman with whom he had children.
 He had close links with artists in Naples such as Viviano Codazzi and Domenico Gargiulo with whom he also collaborated.
-He was also familiar with the Dutch artist Matthias Stom who worked in Naples in the 1630s.
+He was also familiar with the Dutch, or possibly Flemish, artist Matthias Stom who worked in Naples in the 1630s.
 He was a Kirchmeister (church master) of the German-Flemish brotherhood in Naples.
-During Somer's residence the Flemish community in Naples had become smaller than in the early 16th century when artists such as Louis Finson were active in the city.
+During Somer's residence the Flemish community in Naples had become smaller than in the early 17th century when artists such as Louis Finson were active in the city.
 This explains why de Somer became so fully integrated in Naples' social and artistic communities and became more a Neapolitan than a Flemish painter.

 There are no records about Hendrick de Somer after 1656, indicating that he may have been one of the victims of the 1656 plague in Naples.